changhaowu/changhaowu.github.io/_posts/2023-10-23-Economics-Machine-Note.md

 At a certain point, when a large number of people unilaterally convert financial assets to money, the price of financial assets will crash.

-##### The Revolution of Monetary Systems
+##### The Reform of Monetary Systems

-Given the two fundemental elements, money printed by government sector and the credit formed in the market, we can introduce the modern monetary system in the transaction-based measure.
+Given the two fundemental elements, money printed by government sector and the credit formed in the market, we can introduce the reform history of monetary system in the transaction-based measure.

+- Bart system: Gold, Silver, Cooper, such kind of precious metal, act as the

 ## Reference